DasLab/KaggleOpenVaccine/README.md

 Models contained here are:

-"Nullrecurrent": winning solution by Jiayang Gao
+"Nullrecurrent": winning solution by Jiayang Gao.
+Link to original notebooks provided below.

-"BT": A model based the [original DegScore model](https://github.com/eternagame/DegScore) and XGBoost.
+"DegScore-XGBoost": A model based the [original DegScore model](https://github.com/eternagame/DegScore) and XGBoost.
+NB: This model was called the "BT" model in Eterna analysis.

 ## Organization